Sport Pilot Instruction: I am a Certified Flight Instructor (Sport Pilot, Airplane). I can offer ground and flight instruction,

 Designated Pilot Examiner

 I am a Designated Pilot Examiner (Sport Pilot Examiner, Airplane).
-As such, I am authorized to administer practical exams, for applicants
+As such, I am authorized to administer practical exams for applicants who want to become Sport Pilots.

 Maintenance And Inspections